 IIT Delhi Faculty: Achievements & Awards

 Faculty at the IIT Delhi have received many awards, including excellence awards, research awards, and fellowships.
 A few years ago, Prof. Abhilash Jindal won the Best Community Paper Award for releasing the paper: "Experience: Developing a Usable Battery Drain Testing and Diagnostic Tool for the Mobile Industry".
-He is a faculty member at the Department of CSE.
-A few more highlights are below:
+Other important highlights are below:

-1. Prof Sukumar Mishra was awarded the Excellence in Solar Photovoltaic Systems Award at the Hingorani Awards (IEEE PES), 2024 in the Department of Electrical Engineering.
-Interestingly, he was also awarded the Power Grid and IEEE India Council (IC) Award in Hyderabad in 2023 and the Leadership in Innovation Award in Bhubaneswar, Odisha, India, in 2023.
+1. Prof Sukumar Mishra was awarded the Excellence in Solar Photovoltaic Systems Award at the Hingorani Awards (IEEE PES), 2024, in the Department of Electrical Engineering.
+He was also awarded the Power Grid and IEEE India Council (IC) Award in Hyderabad and the Leadership in Innovation Award in Bhubaneswar, Odisha, India, in 2023.

 Faculty Reviews